 Our basic policy for corporate officer compensation is to provide compensation that is appropriate based on the duties of officers and that instills in them a strong commitment to maximizing corporate value so that the Company may live up to shareholder expectations.
-Based on this policy, we place
+Based on this policy, we place emphasis on setting an appropriate ratio between compensation linked to short-term performance and compensation linked to medium-to-long-term performance.
+Actual compensation levels are decided based on the opinion statements and advice of the Compensation Committee.

-Total value of remuneration Total compensation by type (¥ million) Number of directors / Position (¥ million) Base Bonuses Stock options Retirement benefits audit &amp; supervisory board members Directors (excluding outside directors) 368 249 67 53 - 7 Audit & supervisory board members (excluding outside audit & supervisory board members) 56 56 - 2 Outside officers 96 96 - - - 10
+Total value of remuneration Total compensation by type (¥ million) Number of directors / Position (¥ million) Base Bonuses Stock options Retirement benefits audit & supervisory board members Directors (excluding outside directors) 368 249 67 53 - 7 Audit & supervisory board members (excluding outside audit & supervisory board members) 56 56 2 Outside officers 96 96 - 10